levinericzimmermann/ekme-heji.ily/README.md

 # Helmholtz-Ellis JI Notation for Lilypond

 This package adds support for the [Extended Helmholtz-Ellis JI Pitch Notation](https://marsbat.space/pdfs/notation.pdf) in Lilypond via [Ekmelily](http://www.ekmelic-music.org/en/extra/ekmelily.htm) and the [Ekmelos font](http://www.ekmelic-music.org/en/extra/ekmelos.htm) from Thomas Richter.
+For a basic introduction to microtonal composition and notation read [this article](https://marsbat.space/pdfs/JI.pdf).

 ## Installation

 First follow the installation instructions of [Ekmelily](http://www.ekmelic-music.org/en/extra/ekmelily.htm#Installation) and [Ekmelos](http://www.ekmelic-music.org/en/extra/ekmelos.htm#Installation).
 Then download the recent _ekme-heji.ily_ package.
 You can either extract the ['ekme-heji.ily'](https://github.com/levinericzimmermann/ekme-heji.ily/blob/master/ekme-heji/ekme-heji.ily) file in the same directory as your Lilypond project, or you put them in Lilyponds installation directory (something like `lilypond/usr/share/lilypond/current/ly`).
-Finally you have to include the respective _ekme-heji.ily_ file in your Lilypond file:
+Finally you have to include _ekme-heji.ily_ file in your Lilypond file:

 ```lilypond
 \version "2.22.0"